Story of

 Cutting-edge factories for TableMark's staple products - frozen Udon and packed cooked rice - were constructed in Uonuma, Niigata, where there are rich sources of quality water, and operations commenced at these factories in 2010.

-With substantial labor-saving automated operations, these factories jointly produce about 57,000 packs of frozen udon and about 16,000 packs of packed cooked rice per hour (as of October 2019).
 They are model factories of the evolving TableMark Group equipped with advanced traceability systems, food safety management with food defense measures, and production management systems that collect production condition data, etc.